How to Improve the Quality of Your Sleep

 Breathe Deep

 Do this exercise before going to bed to help you relax.
-By practising this technique, you can calm your thoughts and prepare your body for a peaceful night’s sleep.
+By practicing this technique, you can calm your thoughts and prepare your body for a peaceful night’s sleep.

 Exercise: